 If you have a business account with KBC, you will also be able to pay your invoices from KBC Touch.
 More information about the link with KBC Touch can be found here.

-If you are a Belfius or KBC customer, you will also be able to generate a QR code for each invoice, which you can scan with your banking software to make your payment.
+You can also generate a QR code for each invoice, which you can scan with your banking software to make your payment This option is possible for the follwing banks:

 To do this, just go to the “Expenses” menu, select the invoices you want to pay, and click on “Pay”.

 On the next screen, click on the QR icon next to the invoice that you wish to pay to generate the QR code.
-Then, scan the QR code with your Belfius or KBC banking app to pay the invoice.
+Then, scan the QR code with your banking app to pay the invoice.